 Several research departments at BNL use designated fume hoods for work that involves small quantities of radioactive materials (in the μCi to mCi range).
-The work typically involves transferring material between containers using pipettes, and labeling chemical compounds.
+The work typically involves labeling chemical compounds and transferring material between containers using pipettes.
 Due to the use of HEPA filters and activated charcoal filters, the nature of the work conducted, and the small quantities involved, these operations have a very low potential for atmospheric releases of any significant quantities of radioactive materials.
-Compliance with NES-HAPs Subpart H is demonstrated through the use of an inventory system that allows an upper estimate of potential releases to be calculated.
-Facilities that demonstrate compliance in this way include Buildings 463, 490, 490A, 510, 535, 555, 725, and 801, where research is conducted in the fields of biology, medicine, high energy physics, chemistry, applied and materials science, and advanced technology.
+Compliance with NESHAPs Subpart H is demonstrated through the use of an inventory system that allows an upper estimate of potential releases to be calculated.
+Facilities that demonstrate compliance in this way include Buildings 463, 490, 490A, 510, 535, 555, 725, 801, and 830, where research is conducted in the fields of biology, medicine, high energy physics, chemistry, applied and materials science, advanced technology, and environmental sciences.
 See Table 8-4 in Chapter 8 for the calculated dose from these facility emissions.